jwells131313/goethe/README.md

 This package maintains one global goethe implementation which can be gotten using the github.com/jwells131313/goethe/utilities.GetGoethe() method.

+NOTE:  The current version of this API is 0.1.
+This means that the API has not settled completely and may change in future revisions.
+Once the goethe team has decided the API is good as it is we will make the 1.0 version which will have some backward compatibility guarantees.
+In the meantime, if you have questions or comments please open issues.
+Thank you.

 1. [ThreadID](#ThreadID)
 2. [Recursive Locks](#recursive-locks)
 3. [Thread Pools](#thread-pools)